CU-OGL/CU-OGL/README.md

 🙏 Many of us are begginners on coding and git journeys, and therefore this space is a work in progress.
 Constructive feedback welcomed 😀

-📫 How to reach me: currently contact Harry Allbrook, a graduate student in the CU OGL who is establishing this github account.
+📫 How to reach me: current contact is Harry Allbrook, a graduate student in the CU OGL who is establishing this github account.

-⚡ Pun fact: What's Harry's favourite intramolecular force?

-😲 LONDON forces (I'm British...🫖)!

 <!---
 CU-OGL/CU-OGL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.